 “Raising a child with cerebral palsy comes with its own unique set of challenges, but it also makes you a member of an incredible community of people who can share their experiences.
 Imagine being on this path 100 years ago and how isolating and difficult it would be compared to the advances we have made today.
 The internet is among those wonderful modern resources when raising a child with special needs, and Cerebral Palsy Guidance provides a great platform for getting up-to-date and easy-to-understand information about common issues in cerebral palsy, connecting with support groups or resources in your area, and even how to navigate some of the financial difficulties that can accompany this diagnosis.
 There are many parts of a well rounded CP-care team, and Cerebral Palsy Guidance would make a great addition to your family’s.”

-Leigh Egan is a writer at CerebralPalsyGuidance.com.
+Leigh Egan is a writer and editor at CerebralPalsyGuidance.com.
 She is an award-winning journalist who has been specializing in writing about cerebral palsy and birth injuries since 2013.

 “Children, especially those with disabilities, are often voiceless.
 Cerebral Palsy Guidance gives children a much-needed voice by arming parents with invaluable information to help them make informed decisions.
 I enjoy working with a team of passionate experts who all strive to help kids and their families.”